varemenos/unique_path/README.md

 ## Description

 This is a front-end library that's all about selectors.
-It provides a reliable utilities for fetching unique selectors from DOM elements, getting the specificity of the selector from a selector string and more.
+It provides reliable utilities for fetching unique selectors from DOM elements, getting the specificity of the selector from a selector string and more.

 ## Still a WIP